jecklgamis/go-webapp-example/README.md

 * Build server binaries in `bin`
 * Build Docker image

-Explore the `Makefile` or simply type `make` in the current directory for commonly tasks.
+Explore the `Makefile` or simply type `make` in the current directory for commonly used tasks.

 ## Running
 Run the server using the native binary: